Jon Huertas

 Jonathan William Scott Hofstedt (born October 23, 1969) is an American actor.
-Known professionally as Jon Huertas, he is best known for his role as witch hunter Brad Alcerro in Sabrina the Teenage Witch, Sergeant Antonio 'Poke' Espera in HBO's Generation Kill, Joe Negroni in the film Why Do Fools Fall in Love, homicide detective Javier Esposito in Castle and Miguel Rivas in This Is Us.
+Known professionally as Jon Huertas, he is best known for his role as homicide detective Javier Esposito in Castle, witch hunter Brad Alcerro in Sabrina the Teenage Witch, Sergeant Antonio 'Poke' Espera in HBO's Generation Kill, Joe Negroni in the film Why Do Fools Fall in Love, and Miguel Rivas in This Is Us.

 Early life

-Huertas was born in New York City, New York, to a Puerto Rican father and a Caucasian mother.
+Huertas was born in New York City to a Puerto Rican father and an American mother.
 He was raised by his grandparents.
-By 10 years of age, he began taking part in school plays, which was his first inspiration to pursue acting.
-Huertas graduated John Handley High School in Winchester, VA, in 1987 at the age of 17.
-After spending a year attending college, he enlisted in the United States Air Force in 1987 and served for 8 years as an aircraft nuclear/conventional weapons specialist.
+By ten years of age, he began taking part in school plays, which was his first inspiration to pursue acting.
+Huertas graduated John Handley High School in Winchester, Virginia, in 1987 at the age of 17.
+After spending a year attending college, he enlisted in the United States Air Force in 1987 and served for eight years as an aircraft nuclear/conventional weapons specialist.
 He participated in Operation Just Cause and Operation Desert Storm.

 Career

 Huertas's acting career started in 1993 when he played an uncredited part in The Webbers.

 In 1998, Huertas portrayed Joe Negroni in the romantic drama Why Do Fools Fall in Love alongside such stars as Halle Berry, Paul Mazursky, and Ben Vereen.
 In 1999, he appeared in two films: the horror movie Cold Hearts and the action movie Stealth Fighter.
 In the 2000s, he appeared in many films, but his biggest role was in television in 2008 as Sergeant Espera in HBO's miniseries Generation Kill about the 2003 invasion of Iraq.

 From 1998 to 1999, Huertas played the role of Antonio in the television series Moesha.
 From 1999 to 2000, he played Brad, a witch hunter, in Sabrina, the Teenage Witch.
 From 2009 to 2016, Huertas starred in the role of Detective Esposito in ABC's police procedural Castle.
 In 2012, Huertas and his Castle co-star Stana Katic received the award for Performance in a Drama Episode at the 16th Annual PRISM Awards.

 Huertas was elected to serve a one-year term, beginning September 25, 2010, as an alternate member of the National Board of Directors and as a member of the Hollywood Division Board of Directors of the Screen Actors Guild.

-In June 2011, Huertas made his debut music video single called "Sex Is the Word".